joe-irving/freedomtour/_drafts/county-durham-round-up.md

 ---
 What a week to start the tour with!

-4 days of speaking to the good people of Durham, Peterlee, Seaham, X and X. A jam-packed tour of the collieries with [Haswell Parish Councillor, Chris Hood](https://haswell.parish.durham.gov.uk/councillors/councillor-chris-hood/).
-Climaxing with one big-fat, community-connecting chat-in-the-park!
+4 days of speaking to the good people of Durham, Peterlee, Seaham, Easlington and Haswell.
+A jam-packed tour of the collieries with independent [Durham County Councillor](https://democracy.durham.gov.uk/mgUserInfo.aspx?UID=8068) and [Haswell Parish Councillor, Chris Hood](https://haswell.parish.durham.gov.uk/councillors/councillor-chris-hood/).
+This week climaxed with one big-fat, community-connecting chat-in-the-park!

 And what a chat-in-the-park it was!
 We asked the question "X" and were \[emotion\] by what we learned.
-Particular challenges in getting the space up and running included \[X\], but we pulled it off with \[X\] people in socially-distant attendance.
+Particular challenges in getting the space up and running included \[X\], but we pulled it off with \[X\] people in socially-distant attendance. (please clap)

 The chat was followed by some talks from speakers talking about ...